Rewrite (video game): Gameplay

 Rewrite is a romance visual novel in which the player assumes the role of Kotarou Tennouji.
 Much of its gameplay is spent on reading the story's narrative and dialogue.
 The text in the game is accompanied by character sprites, which represent who Kotarou is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 When the game is completed at least once, a gallery of the viewed CGs and played background music becomes available on the game's title screen.
 Rewrite follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are eight main plot lines that the player will have the chance to experience, three which are initially available and five more which can later become available.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
 Some decisions can lead the game to end prematurely, which offer an alternative ending to the plot.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
 When first playing the game, the scenarios for the heroines Kotori, Chihaya and Lucia are available.
 To access Sizuru's scenario, Kotori's must be completed first.
 Similarly, to access Akane's scenario, Chihaya's must be done first.
 After the plot lines for these five heroines have been completed, an additional scenario called Moon is made available.
-Upon the completion of the Moon route, another scenario called Terra is made available, which serves as the true conclusion to the story; both Moon and Terra revolve around the main heroine, Kagari.
+Upon the completion of the Moon route, another scenario called Terra is made available, which serves as the true conclusion to the story; both Moon and Terra revolve around the heroine, Kagari.